What is a dislocated shoulder?

 Source: Medline Plus

-Luna employs Bay Area-based physical therapists with years of experience treating patients with dislocated shoulders.
+Luna employs physical therapists in the San Francisco Bay Area and Los Angeles with years of experience treating patients with dislocated shoulders.
 Our PTs will design physical therapy programs that will restore strength and motion the shoulder joint.

 Best of all, with Luna, patients can receive physical therapy in the comfort of their homes, at work, at the gym, or anywhere else it’s needed.
 Our physical therapists come to you — it’s physical therapy, delivered.